leo0514/vpc-on-classic-network/using-lbaas.md

 For all incoming HTTPS connections, the load balancer service terminates the SSL connection and establishes a plain-text HTTP communication with the back-end server instance.
 With this technique, CPU-intensive SSL handshakes and encryption or decryption tasks are shifted away from the back-end server instances, thereby allowing them to use all their CPU cycles for processing application traffic.

 An SSL certificate is required for the load balancer to perform SSL offloading tasks.
-You may manage the SSL certificates through [IBM Certificate Manager](/docs/services/certificate-manager?topic=certificate-manager-getting-started).
+You may manage the SSL certificates through [IBM Certificate Manager](/docs/certificate-manager?topic=certificate-manager-getting-started).

 To give a load balancer access to your SSL certificate, you must enable **service-to-service authorization**, which grants your load balancer service instance access to your certificate manager instance.
 You may manage such an authorization by following this documentation [Granting access between services](/docs/iam?topic=iam-serviceauth#create-auth).
 Make sure to choose **VPC Infrastructure** as the source service, **Load Balancer for VPC** as the resource type, **Certificate Manager** as the target service, and assign the **Writer** service access role.

-If the required authorization is removed, errors may occur for your load balancer.
+If the required authorization is removed, errors might occur for your load balancer.
 {: note}

+## Configuring ACLs for use with load balancers
+{: #configuring-acls-for-use-with-load-balancers}

+If you use access control lists (ACLs) to block traffic on the subnets in which the load balancer is deployed, make sure to follow the link to allow the [ACLs required for instance creation](/docs/vpc-on-classic?topic=vpc-on-classic-rias-error-messages#acl_rule_does_not_allow)

+In addition, allow incoming traffic to the configured listener ports and the following management ports:
+- Inbound on TCP port 56501
+- Outbound on TCP port 443, 10514, 8834

 ## Identity and access management (IAM)
 {: #identity-and-access-management-iam}

 You can configure access policies for a **Load Balancer for VPC** instance.
-To manage your user access policies, visit [Managing access to resource](/docs/services/iam?topic=iam-iammanidaccser#resourceaccess) for more information on Identity and access management.
+To manage your user access policies, visit [Managing access to resource](/docs/iam?topic=iam-iammanidaccser#resourceaccess) for more information on Identity and access management.

 ### Configuring resource group access policies for users
 {: #configuring-resource-group-access-policies-for-users}